Monte Carlo uses group-based authorization. Users are added to one or more authorization groups, and they inherit the policy assigned to their groups.

 Full account access able to do anything customers are allowed to do in the system--data-related and account settings.
 Ideal for data engineers or data platform owners that are responsible for the quality of data pipelines.

-Allows viewing and editing data-related things in the system, and managing notifications settings.
+Allows viewing and editing data-related things in the system, and managing notifications settings and their API keys.
 Ideal for data engineers that manage pipelines and data as a part of their job duties.

 Allows viewing data-related things in the system (read only).
 Ideal for data analysts and roles that use data frequently to perform most of their job duties.